New Japanese imperial era Reiwa takes name from ancient poetry

-TOKYO (Reuters) - Japan’s new imperial era to begin on May 1, when Crown Prince Naruhito becomes emperor, will be called Reiwa, the government said on Monday, adding that Prime Minister Shinzo Abe would explain its meaning in a national address.
+TOKYO (Reuters) - Japan’s new imperial era when Crown Prince Naruhito becomes emperor on May 1 will be called Reiwa, the government said on Monday, with Prime Minister Shinzo Abe saying it emphasized traditional values at a turning point in Japan’s history.

 The era name, or “gengo,” is used widely in Japan - on coins, calendars, newspapers and in official paperwork.
 Although use of the Western calendar has become widespread, many Japanese count years by gengo or use the two systems interchangeably.